 - 6. For technical reasons only, the Israeli applicant cannot appear on the cover page of an NSF proposal.
-However, by using the prefix "NSF-BSF:" in the title and including the Israeli applicant as "Senior Personnel" the NSF system immediately identifies the Israeli applicant as Co-PI on the project.
-The Israeli applicant will provide a CV, a budget and budget justification and these will be added as supplementary documentation to the proposal. - 7.
+The Israeli PI should be listed as a non-NSF funded collaborator, not as Senior Personnel.
+The Israeli applicant must provide a CV, a budget and budget justification and these will be added as supplementary documentation to the proposal. - 7.
 BSF will adhere to the NSF decision regarding the duration of the project. - 8.
 The Economics and Decision Sciences program maintains two annual deadlines for proposal submission (Jan and Aug).
 NSF-BSF proposal submissions are now allowed on both deadlines. - 9.
 A presentation with tips for Israeli scientists who wish to participate in collaborative proposal submission under the NSF-BSF program can be found here